-Whether you count yourself as an audiophile or a casual listener, we all want our sound to be clear, full, and perhaps most importantly, true to the original source.
-Although the principles of stereo sound may be decades old now, audiophiles far and wide still believe that two Hi-Fi speakers really are a whole lot better than one.
+That doesn’t mean great sound should only be the ambition for a select few of us.
+Regardless of whether you're an audiophile or a casual listener, we can all agree that we want our sound to be clear, full, and most importantly, true to the original source.
+And although the principles of stereo sound might be decades old now, audiophiles far and wide still believe that two Hi-Fi speakers really are a whole lot better than just one.

-So, what are the best stereo speakers, and how are you meant to identify them?
-To make the process easier, we've tested the best Hi-Fi speakers from the most prominent audio companies out there – from Klipsch and KEF to Q Acoustics – and have brought everything from compact bookshelf speakers to room-commanding towers and subwoofers into this one handy guide.
+But which are the best stereo speakers, and how do you find the ones that are right for you?
+To make the process easier, we've tested the best Hi-Fi speakers available now from all the most prominent audio companies out there, including Klipsch, KEF and Q Acoustics.
+We’ve brought everything from compact bookshelf speakers to room-commanding towers and subwoofers into this one guide.

 - Love your vinyl?
 These are the best turntables to pair with your speakers